tanbro/exosip2ctypes/README.rst

 Develop
 =======
+Now, your can use it in your APP, Good luck!

 Visit http://exosip2ctypes.readthedocs.org/ for the api docs.

 The project's API documentation is written inside the source code as `Docstring`_ , you shall build the documentation from source, using `sphinx-doc`_ .

 .. _osip2: http://www.gnu.org/software/osip/